ReeceGoding/Frustration-One-Year-With-R/README.md

     can’t explain why base R doesn’t do the same.
 It’s got to either be some sort of compromise for matrix algebra or for making working in your console nicer.

+    -   Update: Section 6.8 of the *Software for Data Analysis:
+        Programming with R* book by John Chambers offers a partial
+        explanation: “*The default is, and always has been, `drop=TRUE`;
+        probably an unwise decision on our part long ago, but now one of those back-compatibility burdens that are unlikely to be changed.*”

 -   The `drop` argument is even stranger than I’m letting on.
 Its defaults differ depending on whether there may only be one column